YOUR ULTIMATE GUIDE

 There isn’t an official first section to the PAT, but we feel that maths is the best place to begin your PAT revision.
 Let’s start things off by taking a look at how you can expect the questions to look on the actual PAT paper:

 There’s nothing too out of the ordinary here if you’ve ever taken a maths exam before.
-Unlike many other admissions assessments, you will be required to answer on the question paper itself rather than a separate answer sheet.
+You’ll be answering the questions digitally so your working out won’t be marked.
+However, you may be able to request paper to complete rough work on during the test.

 PAT Mathematics Syllabus